anam-org/python-sdk/README.md

 - Core API
     - Establishing a P2P Websocket to the Anam engine
     - Configuring the API with a Pythonic interface
+    - Plug and play with
+        - Gradio, Streamlit or FastHTML
+        - Fast API
 - Character Dev
     - Create 3 to 4 personas
 - Brains